lucasbekker/lucasbekker.github.io/_sections/Computer_components.md

 ##### Programming model

 The programming model of a GPU has a more layered structure than the programming model of a traditional CPU based application.
 The mostly embarrassingly parallel workloads intended for the GPU gave rise to a programming model that was designed from the ground up to cater to the needs of splitting up an application into many independent pieces.
 Some of the nomenclature found in the programming model for GPUs is manufacturer specific, but the underlying concepts are usually present in the implementations of all the manufacturers of GPUs.
 This text will adhere to the names as they are presented in the documentation of [NVIDIA PTX](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html), but the names of the equivalent concepts within OpenCL will be be provided for convenience.
+Furthermore, it is assumed that the code constructed by the programmer is in the CUDA language, not in the intermediate representation.

 ###### Host and device

 One of the most important aspects of the GPU programming model is the distinction between host and device.

 GPGPU applications basically contain two parts, sections that run on the host (CPU) and sections that run on the device (GPU).
 This is important because they both have their own and exclusive memory pool.
-The GPU is unable to execute instructions on data that is stored on the "host memory" (main memory) and the CPU is unable to execute instructions on data that is stored on the device memory ([VRAM](https://en.wikipedia.org/wiki/Video_card#Video_memory)).
+The GPU is unable to execute instructions on data that is stored on the host memory (main memory) and the CPU is unable to execute instructions on data that is stored on the device memory ([VRAM](https://en.wikipedia.org/wiki/Video_card#Video_memory)).
 This necessitates transferring data between host and device, which are (generally) connected via the [PCI-e](https://lucasbekker.github.io/Computer_components#pci-express) interface.

 Transferring data to and from the device is a time consuming operation and can easily become a bottleneck for the performance of the application.
 In an effort to reduce the data transfers to an absolute minimum, management of the data location has been left to the programmer, so that it can be tailored to the requirements of the algorithm of the GPGPU application.